 A bulging disc injury can be very painful.
-A disc bulge occurs when a section of the disc squeezes against a nerve root from the spinal cord and presses on it, this results in nerve pain referring in a limb.
+A disc bulge occurs when a section of the disc squeezes against a nerve root from the spinal cord and presses on it, this results in nerve pain presenting in a limb.

-Spinal discs are cushions that act as shock absorbers between the bony vertebrae in ones spine.
-Discs have an outer layer of tough cartilage, in the centre the disc is made of softer cartilage.
+Spinal discs are cushions that act as shock absorbers between the bony vertebrae in one’s spine.
+Discs have an outer layer of tough cartilage.
+In the centre, the disc is made of softer cartilage.

 A herniated disc occurs when the outer layer of cartilage fails and opens which allows the softer inner cartilage to protrude out laterally of centrally of the disc.